Joint Australian/ New Zealand standards

 - AS/NZS 3820 Essential safety requirements for electrical equipment.

-3. Joint Australian/New Zealand committee EL-036 is currently revising AS/NZS 3760 In-service safety inspection and testing of electrical equipment with publication expected later in 2021.
+3. Joint Australian/New Zealand committee EL-036 is currently revising AS/NZS 3760 In-service safety inspection and testing of electrical equipment.

 The day-to-day management of a number of committees is facilitated by Standards Australia.
 Consult the Standards Australia website for more information.